Field Day Blog Logo

 Battery Failure: Sulfation

-There are numerous causes of battery sulfation, including letting batteries sit too long between charges, improperly storing batteries without an energy input, and undercharging batteries.
+There are numerous causes of battery sulfation, including letting batteries sit too long between charges, improperly storing batteries without an energy input and undercharging batteries.
 To maximize battery performance, idle batteries should always be connected to a charge to maintain their charge.
 Undercharging to 90% capacity should be avoided as sulfation can occur using the 10% of battery chemistry not reactivated by an incomplete charging cycle.
-The bottom line is that when you’re charging HB Series batteries, ensure they’re fully charged before putting the machine into use.
+The bottom line is that when you’re charging lead acid batteries, ensure they’re fully charged before putting the machine into use.

 Other Causes of Battery Failure